baarimohammed1/baarimohammed1/README.md

 # Hello, I'm Baari Mohammed
 <a href="https://www.linkedin.com/in/baari-m-a33779203/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Computer Science major graduating in 2026, problem solver with a strong interest in technology and cybersecurity, particularly in GRC, vulnerability management, and IT audit.
+Seeking internships and future full-time roles in these areas.

 ## Objective
 [Provide Objective - Remove this afterwards]]